-What is an employer to do when a bargaining unit employee, who is not a union member, wants someone to represent them at a disciplinary or grievance hearing?
 In Lyon County, a teacher wanted to use a non-LCEA representative.
 The school district claimed it did not know that the representative of the teacher was affiliated with a union other than the LCEA.
 The questions posed regarded the applicability of NRS 288.140.

-In its order, the Board found persuasive a court order on this subject, Washoe Ed.
+In its order, the Board found persuasive the District Court Order issued in Washoe Ed.
 Support Professionals v.
 EMRB, Case No. 09 OC 00086 1B (2010).
-Accordingly, a non-member employee may be represented by counsel, which may include a friend, relative, co-worker or attorney; provided that the exclusive bargaining agent is allowed to also be present to monitor compliance with the collective bargaining agent.
+The District Court found that NRS 288.140(2) provides that the employee may "act for himself" in an any grievance proceeding - i.e., on his own behalf and without a representative.
+Accordingly, a non-member employee may be represented by counsel, which may include a friend, relative, co-worker or attorney, provided that the exclusive bargaining agent is allowed to also be present to monitor compliance with the collective bargaining agent.

 Moreover, the employer has the duty to inquire of the employee or representative concerning the status of the employee as a non-member, the nature of the relationship between the employee and representative, and the employment or affiliation of the representative.
 Such an inquiry is necessary to ensure that the status of the recognized bargaining agent is respected and that the employer does not commit a prohibited practice.
 After such an inquiry the representative cannot function as such when the employer knows or reasonably believes that the representative is serving to any extent in his/her "union" capacity on behalf of a rival organization.
-In contrast, the representative can serve if acting independently of a rival organization and is acting as a friend, relative, co-worker or attorney.
+However, the representative can serve if acting independently of a rival organization and is acting as a friend, relative, co-worker or attorney.